Getting started with 3D printing

 - Prepare your design for printing: you can adjust quality settings, wall thickness, infill, supports etc.

-There are many free options available for slicing software.
+Which slicing software you use will depend on which printer you are using.
 You normally download them and install them on your computer.

 filename.gcode